compwiz32/website/content/posts/2022/PS-Learning-Resources/powershell-learning-resources.md

 [Learn PowerShell Scripting in a Month of Lunches - Don Jones & Jeff Hicks](https://www.manning.com/books/learn-powershell-scripting-in-a-month-of-lunches?ref=commandline.ninja)

-Learn how to move from the interactive cmd prompt to repeatable scripts.
+Learn how to move from the interactive command prompt to repeatable scripts.
 This is a great first step in automation once you have finished the first month of lunches book listed above.

 [Learn PowerShell Toolmaking in a Month of Lunches - Don Jones & Jeff Hicks](https://www.manning.com/books/learn-powershell-toolmaking-in-a-month-of-lunches?ref=commandline.ninja)